 Tim loves helping people enhance their talents and passion through his photography workshops held in Palm Springs and Los Angeles.
 He has also held special photography workshops at the Laguna College of Art and Design, Palm Springs Arts and The University of Cincinnati.
-In addition, with his love for travel and public speaking, Courtney enjoys the luxury voyages as Celebrity photography lecturer aboard Crystal Cruise Lines.
+In addition, with his love for travel and public speaking, Courtney enjoys lecturing as Celebrity photographer aboard the luxury voyages Crystal Cruise Lines.

 In May 2007, Tim Courtney founded his non-profit 501 (c) (3) organization called Picture Me Happy.
 Picture Me Happy helps inspire the healing process by providing "Photo Workshop," (an Art's in Medicine program) for hospitalized children who have serious medical conditions.
 “Photo Workshop,” engages and inspires the children to take photos using insta-matic cameras, and then create and design their own personal photo books.